Barmouth railway station

-Barmouth railway station serves the seaside town of Barmouth in Gwynedd, Wales.
-The station is on the Cambrian Coast Railway with passenger services to Harlech, Porthmadog, Pwllheli, Tywyn, Aberdovey, Machynlleth and Shrewsbury.
-Between Morfa Mawddach and Barmouth the railway crosses the Afon Mawddach on the Barmouth Bridge.
+Barmouth railway station (Y Bermo) serves the seaside town of Barmouth in Gwynedd, Wales.
+The station is on the Cambrian Coast Railway with passenger services northbound to Pwllheli and southbound to Machynlleth and Shrewsbury.
+To the south of the station, the railway crosses the Afon Mawddach on the Barmouth Bridge.
+The location is between Morfa Mawddach and Llanaber, 100 mi 50 chain from Whitchurch, measured via Oswestry.
+Transport for Wales manage the station and provide all services.